Catalog Number: C001276

 The PDE6B gene provides instructions to make a protein part of a protein complex called cGMP-PDE (beta sub-unit).
 This complex is found in specialized photoreceptor cells called optic rods.
 As part of the light-sensitive tissue at the back of the eye (retina), the optic rod transmits visual signals from the eye to the brain under low-light conditions.
 When light enters the eye, rod cell proteins are activated, including cGMP-PDE.
 When cGMP-PDE is activated, molecules within the rods called GMP are broken down, which triggers the closure of channels in the cell membrane.
 The closure of these channels leads to signal transmission to the brain, which is interpreted as vision.

 Pde6b-MU2 mice are a model of autosomal recessive retinitis pigmentosa (RP) caused by a spontaneous missense point mutation in the Pde6b gene.
 It was shown that homozygous Pde6b-MU2 mice exhibit sclerotic retinal vessels at 4 weeks of age, progressive outer retinal nucleus degeneration beginning at 16 days of age, and progressive decreases in a- and b-waves of the electroretinogram (ERG) of the optic rods and cones.
 Although the phenotype is similar to that of the Rd1 model, the Pde6b-MU2 model has a later onset and less severe retinal degeneration, which may provide a better model for experimental drug treatment of retinitis pigmentosa.
 The homozygous Pde6b-MU2 mice are viable and fertile.
-The actual onset of the model may vary due to individual variability, and ophthalmic phenotypic screening is recommended before conducting formal experiments.
+Due to variability in individual responses, ophthalmic phenotype screening is advised before formal experiments.
+Disease onset may vary, so please screen phenotypes for optimal study alignment.

 Application